Using Artificial Intelligence to Reimagine Enforcement of Workplace Discrimination Laws

 This is not without precedent.
 In 2019, researchers announced an AI program capable of discerning discrimination in the workplace with caused by race and sex.
 These technologies could enable novel methods for the enforcement for antidiscrimination laws and proactive policing of hiring practices.

 Currently, the vast majority of EEOC enforcement actions are initiated by individual complaints.
 In Fiscal Year 2019, the EEOC received a total of 77,675 from individuals alleging discrimination against them.
-Although 69.5% of those charges were found by the EEOC to have no for action, 23,691 charges advanced into later stages of resolution.
 In contrast, in the EEOC initiated a total of 66 Commissioners Charges and Directed Investigations, separate investigatory tools which originate from the Commission without individual complaints, in the same year.

 Despite its prevalence, filing individual charges can be a long and arduous process.
 Individuals must first assess whether they are eligible to file a charge.
 They also face procedural hurdles and a lengthy adjudication process, with the average EEOC investigation taking approximately 10 months.
 For a Title VII claim, alleging employment discrimination based on race, color, religion, sex, or national origin as per the Civil Rights Act of 1964, complainants must wait at least 180 days after filing before receiving a right to file a complaint in federal court.
 Additionally, in order to take any of these actions, potential complainants must be aware that such processes even exist.